dasher-project/dasher-captivewebview/Keyboard/forAndroid/readme.md

     2. Close any open projects, to avoid accidents.
     3. Open as an existing project this location:

-            /where/you/cloned/redash/captive-web-view/forAndroid/
+            /where/you/cloned/dasher-captivewebview/Keyboard/forAndroid/captive-web-view/forAndroid

         Note: Don't select any file under that directory.

-    4. Android Studio prompts you to Gradle Sync because it is unable to get Gradle wrapper properties.
-Select OK and the project will build.
+    4. Wait for any Gradle sync in Android Studio to finish.

     5. Execute the Gradle task: forAndroid/Tasks/upload/uploadArchives